GPurgatorio/Master-Computer-Science-ICT/README.md

 We refer to North-South traffic indicating the traffic outgoing and incoming to the datacenter (internet), while we refer to East-West as the internal traffic between servers.

-#### Ethernet
+## Ethernet
 The connection can be performed with various technologies, the most famous is **Ethernet**, commonly used in Local Area Networks (LAN) and Wide Area Networks (WAN).
-Ethernet use twisted pair and fiber optic links.
+Ethernet use twisted pair and optic fiber links.
 Ethernet as some famous features such as 48-bit MAC address and Ethernet frame format that influenced other networking protocols.

 **MTU** (Maximum Transfer Unit) up to 9 KB with the so called **Jumbo Frames**.
 On top of ethernet there are TCP/IP protocols (this is a standard), they introduce about 70-100 micro sec of latency.

-#### Infiniband
+## Infiniband
-Even if Ethernet is so famous, there are other standard to communicate. **InfiniBand (IB)** is another standard used in high-performance computing (HPC) that features very high throughtput and very low latency (about 2 microseconds).
+Even if Ethernet is so famous, there are other standard to communicate. **InfiniBand (IB)** is another standard used in high-performance computing (HPC) that features very high throughput and very low latency (about 2 microseconds).
 InfiniBand is a protocol and a physical infrastructure and it can send up to 2GB massages with 16 priorities level.
 The [RFC 4391](https://tools.ietf.org/html/rfc4391) specifies a method for encapsulating and transmitting IPv4/IPv6 and Address Resolution Protocol (ARP) packets over InfiniBand (IB).

-InfiniBand trasmits data in packets up to 4KB.
+InfiniBand transmits data in packets up to 4KB.
 A massage can be:
  - a direct memory access read from or write to a remote node (**RDMA**)
  - a channel send or receive
  - a transaction-based operation (that can be reversed)
- - a multicast trasmission
+ - a multicast transmission
  - an atomic operation

 Pros:
- - no retransmission
+ - no retransmissions
- - QoS, trafic preserved, reliable
+ - QoS, traffic preserved, reliable

-#### Omni-Path
+## Omni-Path
 Moreover, another communication architecture that exist and is interested to see is Omni-Path.
 This architecture is owned by Intel and performs high-performance communication.
-Production of Omni-Path products started in 2015 and a mass delivery of these products started in the first quarted of 2016 (you can insert here some more stuff written on [Wikipedia](https://en.wikipedia.org/wiki/Omni-Path)).
+Production of Omni-Path products started in 2015 and a mass delivery of these products started in the first quarter of 2016 (you can insert here some more stuff written on [Wikipedia](https://en.wikipedia.org/wiki/Omni-Path)).
-The interest of this architecture is that Intel plans to develop technologiy based on that will serve as the on-ramp to exascale computing (a computing system capacle of the least one exaFLOPS).
+The interest of this architecture is that Intel plans to develop technology based on that will serve as the on-ramp to exascale computing (a computing system capable of the least one exaFLOPS).

-##### RDMA: Remote Direct Memory Access
+## RDMA: Remote Direct Memory Access
 If you read wikipedia pages about IB and OmniPath you will find a acronym: RDMA.
-This acronym means Remote Direct Memory Access, a direct memory access (really!) from one computer into that of another without involving either one's OS, this permits high-throuhput, low-latency networking performing.
+This acronym means Remote Direct Memory Access, a direct memory access (really!) from one computer into that of another without involving either one's OS, this permits high-throughput, low-latency networking performing.

 RDMA supports zero-copy networking by enabling the network adapter to transfer data directly to or from application memory, eliminating the need to copy data between application memory and the data buffers in the operating system.
 Such transfers require no work to be done by CPUs, caches, or context switches, and transfers continue in parallel with other system operations.
 When an application performs an RDMA Read or Write request, the application data is delivered directly to the network, reducing latency and enabling fast message transfer.

-### Some consideration about numbers
+## Some consideration about numbers
 Start think about real world.
-We have some server with 1 Gbps (not so high speed, just think that is the speed you can reach with your laptop attaching a cable that is in classroom in the univesity).
-We have to connects this servers to each other, using a switches (each of them has 48 ports).
+We have some server with 1 Gbps (not so high speed, just think that is the speed you can reach with your laptop attaching a cable that is in classroom in the university).
+We have to connect this servers to each other, using a switches (each of them has 48 ports).
 We have a lots of servers...
 The computation is done.

 <p align="center">
   <img width="600" src="./assets/speed-required.png">
 </p>

-#### Real use case
+## Real use case
-As we see we need a lots of bandwith to manage a lots of service (you don't say?) and even if the north-south traffic (the traffic that goes outsite from our datacenter) can be relatively small (the university connection exits on the world with 40 Gbps), the east-west traffic (the traffic inside the datacenter) can reach a very huge number of Gbps.
+As we see we need a lots of bandwidth to manage a lots of service (you don't say?) and even if the north-south traffic (the traffic that goes outside from our datacenter) can be relatively small (the university connection exits on the world with 40 Gbps), the east-west traffic (the traffic inside the datacenter) can reach a very huge number of Gbps.
 [Aruba datacenter](https://www.arubacloud.com/infrastructures/italy-dc-it1.aspx) (called IT1) with another Aruba datacenter (IT2) reach a bandwidth of 82 Gbps of Internet connection.

 Yesterday I went to master degree thesis discussion of my friend.
 He is a physicist and his experiment requires 2.2Tbps of bandwidth to store produced data, so public cloud is impossible to use.
 How can manage 2.2 Tbps?
 Maybe we can reply to this answer (hopefully, otherwise the exam is failed :/ ).

-### Connectors & plugs
+## Connectors & plugs
 Now we try to analyse the problem from the connector point of view.
-The fastest wire technology avaiable is the optic fiber.
+The fastest wire technology available is the optic fiber.
 It can be divided into two categories: monomodal (1250 nm) or multimodal (850 nm).
 The monomodal fiber is more expensive but has better properties, the multimodal one is acceptable for a datacenter.
 They also have different transceiver.
 There are two kind of connectors LC, ok for datacenters, and SC, usually used in metropolitan areas because it has a better signal propagation (there can be a cable with a LC in one side and a SC on the other side).

  Of course, a wire is a wire, and we need something to connect it to somewhere.
 One of them is the Small form-factor pluggable transceiver (SFP), a compact, hot-pluggable optical module transceiver.
 The upgrade of this connector is the SFP+ that supports data rates up to 16 Gbps.
 It supports 10 Gigabit ethernet and can be combined with some other SFP+ with QSFP to reach 4x10Gbps.
 If combined with QSFP28 we can reach 100 Gbps on the ethernet that is the upper limit nowadays for the data rate.

-From letf to right: RJ45 plug, SFP+ and QSFP+ **transceiver module**, LC connector.
+From left to right: RJ45 plug, SFP+ and QSFP+ **transceiver module**, LC connector.
 <p float="left">
   <img width="100" src="./assets/rj45.jpeg">
   <img width="150" src="./assets/sfpplus.jpg">